Khaled Abu Toameh: Recognition and awards

 Abu Toameh received the 2014 Daniel Pearl Award.

 Abu Toameh shared Israel Media Watch's 2010 award for media criticism with the satirical Israeli website Latma.

 On 10 May 2011, Khaled Abu Toameh won the Hudson Institute Award for Courage in Journalism.

 Canada's Toronto Sun columnist Salim Mansur praised Abu Toameh for his courage and knowledge of the politics of the Arab world.

 Abu Toameh is the 2013 recipient of the Emet award given by the Committee for Accuracy in Middle East Reporting in America (CAMERA).

 He was chosen on the Algemeiner Journals 2013 list of The Top 100 People Positively Influencing Jewish Life.

+In 2018, Abu Toameh received the Speaker of Truth Award from the Endowment for Middle East Truth.